 Glutathione is a compound that is rarely ever mentioned during normal conversations, but it is a very important antioxidant and plays a key role in your overall health and in the functionality of your body.
 In the healthcare industry, glutathione is called "the mother of all antioxidants," and is a highly regarded daily supplement.
-Here, we will learn all about glutathione as an antioxidant, how it is integral to your health, and why you should be taking it as a daily supplement.
+Here, we will learn all about glutathione as an immune booster, how it is integral to your health, and why you should be taking it as a daily supplement.

 What Is Glutathione?

 Glutathione is a peptide that contains amino acids which are required and used by every cell in your body.
 Because of this, glutathione has several critical roles in the human body.
 Glutathione contains the amino acids glycine, glutamate (glutamic acid) and cysteine.
 Cysteine is an amino acid found in breast milk and is responsible for boosting the immune system.
 Glycine is an important amino acid in that it is integral to the synthesis of other amino acids and helps your body absorb calcium.
 Glycine also has a myriad of other health benefits.
 Glutamate is essential to the functionality of our brain for it is the principal neurotransmitter for the nerve cells in our brains so they may send signals to other nerve cells.
 Glutathione is produced by the liver as a normal function of the liver.
 Glutathione is also introduced to the body through a healthy diet or through supplements such as IGF-1 Plus with Glutathione.